samir20-23/GIT_cheatSheet/README.md

 git add .

 # Commit the changes
-git commit -m "Track .mp4 and .zip files with Git LFS"
+git commit -m "Track .mp4 and .pdf and .zip files with Git LFS"

 # Push the changes to the repository
 git push origin branch_name